BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

   * `Add Torgue Legendaries and Torgue Tokens to Piston`
   * `Add Pitchfork to Prospector Zeke`
   * `Add Roaster to Smash-Head`
+  * `Add Sledge's Shotgun to BLNG Loader and Muscles`

 Usage/Installation
 ------------------